 Refund Policy for International Deposits

 A refund can only be issued in a small number of circumstances (see exceptions).
-The criteria listed below is only applicable to students who have not yet fully registered with UWE Bristol.
+The criteria listed below is only applicable to applicants who have not yet fully registered with UWE Bristol.

 A full deposit refund will be considered in the following circumstances: